-We are faced with financial decisions every single day – from buying groceries, investing our savings or taking out a mortgage.
+We are faced with financial decisions every single day – from buying groceries, buying cryptocurrencies, investing our savings or taking out a mortgage.
 To get these decisions right, we need to have clear financial goals and an overview of our budget.
 This is where personal finance comes into play.

 What is personal finance?